 Become a part of the Women’s Leadership Network to share your own insights with your MASA colleagues and learn from others’ experiences on the job.
 The Women’s Leadership Network aims to support women in the superintendent’s office and other administrator posts by offering targeted professional development programs and unique opportunities to network with other women in positions of leadership in public education.

-MASA Hosts Second Annual Women in Leadership Retreat
+MASA Hosted Second Annual Women in Leadership Retreat

 May 17-18, 2018 | Mission Point Mackinac Island